 “1.1.1.10 Electric energy storage and production systems and equipment containing such systems in use or intended for use during transport.

+Except if they are in use or intended for use during transport of dangerous goods, electric energy storage and production systems (e.g. lithium batteries, electric capacitors, asymmetric capacitors, metal hydride storage systems, and fuel cells) and equipment containing such systems attached to or contained in packaging, large packaging, IBCs or cargo transport units are not subject to these Regulations.

 Electric energy storage and production systems (e.g. lithium batteries, electric capacitors, asymmetric capacitors, metal hydride storage systems, and fuel cells) and equipment containing such systems attached to or contained in packaging, large packaging, IBCs or cargo transport units in use or intended for use during transport are only subject to the provisions of section 5.5.4.”

-“5.5.4 Special provisions applicable to electric energy storage and production systems in use or intended for use during transport.
+“5.5.4 Special provisions applicable to electric energy storage and production systems in use or intended for use during transport of dangerous goods.

 5.5.4.1 This section is not applicable to electric storage and production systems (e.g. lithium batteries, electric capacitors, asymmetric capacitors, metal hydride storage systems and fuel cells) and equipment containing such systems when transported as a consignment.
 When transported as a consignment, they shall be transported under the relevant entry of the Dangerous Goods List in Chapter 3.2 in accordance with the associated conditions of transport.

-5.5.4.2 Electric energy storage and production systems and equipment containing such systems in use or intended for use during transport attached to or contained in packaging, large packaging, IBCs or cargo transport units, are not subject to any other provisions of these Regulations than those of this section.
+5.5.4.2 Electric energy storage and production systems and equipment containing such systems in use or intended for use during transport of dangerous goods attached to or contained in packaging, large packaging, IBCs or cargo transport units, are not subject to any other provisions of these Regulations than those of this section.

 5.5.4.3 The electric energy storage and production systems shall meet the construction and test performance criteria specified in these Regulations in 2.9.4 (a)-(g) or in the relevant special provisions such as 328, 339, 361 or 372 as applicable.